canalplus/rx-player/doc/api/plugins.md

               If not set or set to `undefined`, the RxPlayer might retry or fail depending on other factors.

-            - *xhr* (`XMLHttpRequest|undefined`): If an `XMLHttpRequest` was used to perform this request, this should be the corresponding instance.

-              This can be used for example by the RxPlayer to know whether retrying should be done when the `canRetry` property is not set.

             - *isOfflineError* (`boolean|undefined`): If set to `true`, this indicates that this error is due to the user being offline